aetperf/aetperf.github.io/_posts/2025-11-27-An-Example-ETL-Pipeline-with-dlt-SQLMesh-DuckDB.md

 - **[SQLMesh](https://www.tobikodata.com/sqlmesh)**: Manages SQL transformations with helpful features like version control, column-level lineage, and incremental processing
 - **[DuckDB](https://duckdb.org/)**: Serves as our in-process analytical database, no server setup required

+**A note before we begin**: I'm a newcomer to both dlt and SQLMesh, so take this as a learning notebook.

 **Outline**
 - [About the Tools](#about_the_tools)
 - [Setup & Configuration](#setup_configuration)